Watershed Physical Description

 Back to the top

-Meteorologic data analysis is performed by the meteorologic and includes shortwave radiation, precipitation, evapo-transpiration, and snowmelt.
-Not all of these components are required for all
+The meteorologic model includes meteorologic processes: shortwave radiation, longwave radiation, precipitation, evapotranspiration, and snowmelt.
+Not all of these components are required

-simulations.
-Simple event simulations require only precipitation, while continuous simulation additionally requires evapo-transpiration.
-Generally, snowmelt is only required when working with
+for all simulations.
+Simple event simulations require only precipitation, while continuous simulation additionally requires evapotranspiration.
+Generally, snowmelt is only required when

-uses an unlimited number of recording and non-recording gages.
+method uses an unlimited number of recording and non-recording gages.
 The Thiessen technique is one possibility for determining the weights.
-The inverse distance method addresses dynamic data problems.
+The inverse distance method addresses dynamic

+data problems.
 An unlimited number of recording and non-recording gages can be used to automatically proceed when missing data is encountered.
-The gridded precipitation method uses radar rainfall data.
+The gridded precipitation method uses

 Five different methods for producing synthetic precipitation are included.
 The frequency storm method uses statistical data to produce balanced storms with a specific exceedance probability.